 Also located somewhere in the vicinity were CSA Camp Carter (2), Camp Clever, and Camp Clear Creek.
 The town was used as a supply depot by the Texas Confederates.

 NEED MORE INFO: Undetermined locations: Fort François (date ?); Fort Harvey (date ?); Fort Howard (date ?).

-NOTE: The use of the Texas flag for settler forts before 1836 indicates those settlers of American origin, even though Texas did not exist as a seperate nation until 1836.
+NOTE: The use of the Texas flag for settler forts before 1836 indicates those settlers of Anglo-American origin, even though Texas did not exist as a separate nation until 1836.